The quaternionic KP hierarchy and conformally immersed 2-tori in the 4-sphere: The QKP hierarchy.

 Now, if our interest is purely in the QKP operator $L_W$ then, as with the KP hierarchy \cite{SegW}, we observe that for any $\gamma\in\Gamma_-$ we have $\psi_{W\gamma} = \psi_W\gamma$, hence $L_{W\gamma}=L_W$.
 In fact we have the following result. \begin{thm} The quotient space $\caM=Gr(\H)/\Gamma_-$ is a manifold, and the map

-is bijective. \end{thm} \begin{proof} It is easy to extrapolate from the proof of the analogous result in Segal \& Wilson \cite[2.4]{SegW} that the subgroup of elements of $\Gamma_-$ of the form $1+O(\zeta^{-1})$ acts freely on $Gr(\H)$, while the constant scalars act trivially, hence $\caM$ is a manifold.
-By theorem \ref{thm:dressing} $L_W$ uniquely determines $\psi_W$ up to right multiplication by an element of $\Gamma_-$, and $\psi_W$ determines $W$, so the map is bijective. \end{proof} Since $\Gamma$ is abelian the group $\Gamma_+$ acts on $\caM$ and it is clear from \eqref{eq:flow2} that the orbits correspond to the flows of the QKP hierarchy.
-One particular subgroup of $\Gamma_+$ acts in a significant way.
-Let $\Gamma_0=\{\exp(it_0):t_0\in\R\}\subset\Gamma_+$ be the subgroup of unimodular constants, so $\Gamma_0\simeq S^1$.
-In the next result we will see that the orbits of $\Gamma_0$ are either points or circles depending upon whether or not $W\in Gr_\KP$.
-Since the disjoint submanifolds $Gr_\KP$ and $Gr_\QKP$ are both $\Gamma$ invariant the phase space $\caM$ can be written as a disjoint union $\caM_\KP\cup\caM_\QKP$ of quotient manifolds under the action of $\Gamma_-$.
+is bijective. \end{thm} \begin{proof} It is easy to extrapolate from the proof of the analogous result in Segal and Wilson \cite[2.4]{SegW} that the subgroup of elements of $\Gamma_-$ of the form $1+O(\zeta^{-1})$ acts freely on $Gr(\H)$, while the constant scalars act trivially, hence $\caM$ is a manifold.
+By Theorem \ref{thm:dressing} $L_W$ uniquely determines $\psi_W$ up to right multiplication by an element of $\Gamma_-$, and $\psi_W$ determines $W$, so the map is bijective. \end{proof} Since $\Gamma$ is abelian the group $\Gamma_+$ acts on $\caM$ and it is clear from \eqref{eq:flow2} that the orbits correspond to the flows of the QKP hierarchy.
+The action of the circle subgroup $\Gamma_0=\{\exp(it_0);t_0\in\R\}\subset\Gamma_+$ turns out to be important.
+In the first place, the next theorem shows that its orbits are either points or circles depending upon whether or not $W\in Gr_\KP$, and this distinction descends to the disjoint union $\caM=\caM_\KP\cup\caM_\QKP$ obtained by taking the quotient of $Gr_\KP\cup Gr_\QKP$ by the action of $\Gamma_-$.

 For ease of notation, for any $W\in Gr(\H)$ set $W(t_0,z) = We^{it_0+z\zeta}$, with the usual convention that the absence of either variable denotes that it is zero. \begin{thm} \begin{enumerate} \item For any $W\in Gr(\H)$